zaort/Challengew01/README.md

 # Project Description

 ## Web accessibility standards
 Code was optimized for web accessibility standards.
-HTML file follows the semantic HTML elements for imporved accesibility.
+HTML file follows the semantic HTML elements for imporved accessibility.

 ## Refactoring
 HTML and CSS code was improved without changing functionality or look and feel.